State of the Union: Donald Trump moment that brought the house down

 The House Democratic Women's Working Group invited all women attending the address to wear white in honour of the legacy of women's suffrage in the US.
 It was also seen as a reference to the #MeToo movement.

-Earlier, Ms Pelosi was caught rolling her eyes as Donald Trump gave his State of the Union speech.
+Earlier, Pelosi was caught rolling her eyes as Donald Trump gave his State of the Union speech.

-Mr Trump has used the speech to urge Americans to "choose greatness".
+Trump has used the speech to urge Americans to "choose greatness".

 But he couldn't resist a quick jab at the Democrats and Robert Mueller's investigation into whether the Trump campaign colluded with Russia during the presidential election.